 By contrast, the amendment approach proposal does not contain any replacement rate waterfall.
-The borrower and administrative agent will propose a successor rate, which may or may not be Term SOFR, plus an applicable spread adjustment.
+The Lender will propose a successor rate, which may or may not be Term SOFR, plus an applicable spread adjustment.
+The rate and spread adjustment proposed could be subject to negative consent by the Borrower.

-Under both proposals, if a trigger event has occurred then the loan would fallback to the Alternate Base Rate until a replacement rate is established.
+Under both proposals, if a trigger event has occurred then the loan would fall back to the Alternate Base Rate until a replacement rate is established.
 If no replacement rate is established, then the loans would continue to accrue interest at the ABR rate (an overnight rate) until a replacement rate is determined or agreed.